JiangYingEr/Web-Fraud-Attack/README.md

 # Web Fraud Attacks Against LLM-Driven Multi-Agent Systems
 **Web Fraud Attacks (WFA)** aim to induce LLM-driven multi-agent systems (MAS) to believe a malicious website as benign, which will become a sprindboard for attackers to launch subsequent attacks, significantly amplifying the attack surface.
+Please refer to our [paper](https://arxiv.org/abs/2509.01211) for more details.

 ## 1. Why Proposing Web Fraud Attacks?
 This work is motivated by an irresistible trend that, *people increasingly expect that agents can directly obtain real-time information from the Internet and help them perform operations on websites, and techniques like Model Context Protocol (MCP) makes this demand feasible*.
 As a result, we believe that visiting websites will become one of the major functions of MAS in the future and the security of this aspect needs in-depth exploration.